codeHaiku22/Snowflake-ODBC-with-OAUTH-and-Tokens/README.md

 Navigate to the registry entry for the newly created ODBC entry using the following path: `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBC.INI\Snowflake`.
 Then, right-click to launch the context menu and select "New" > "String Value".
 Name the new value "token" and press `Enter`.

 Snowflake databases may contain incompatible datatype declarations, particularly for VARCHAR columns.
 This can be alleviated by adding another entry within the Windows System Registry.
 Right-click to launch the context menu and select "New" > "String Value".
 Name the new value "default_varchar_size" and press `Enter`.
 Double-click the newly created "default_varchar_size" entry and provide a value of "8000" in the "Value data:" field and click the "OK" button.
+More information regarding Snowflake ODBC can be found by clicking on this [link](https://docs.snowflake.com/en/user-guide/odbc-parameters).

 ![System Registry Parameters](images/registry.png)